 View the teaser video here (13.2 MB) or at the Viikki Plant Science Centre

-Download the paper from the publisher's site.
+Download the paper from the publisher's site or from here.

 Download Model 1 here (TGZ archive, 8.2 MB)